cskarthik22/Notes/Security/Readme.md

+> #### BASICS
+- Authentication (e.g: Prove your indentity by showing password)
+- Authorization  (e.g: Prove you are allowed to onboard flight by showing boarding-pass)

+> #### PKI BASICS
+- Asymetric Encryption Algorithms / Protocols
+  - RSA (Used for Encryption, KeyExchange, Signature)
+  - Diffe Helmen ( Used only for KeyExchange )
+  - Digital Signatures ( Used only for signing )

 > #### Secure WEB API
 - :point_right: [ API ](https://www.mulesoft.com/resources/api/what-is-an-api)
 - Secure Communication
   - Confidentiality – Assuring only the intended recipients in communication have access to the message.
-    - Solution: Encryption/Decryption
+    - Solution: Encryption/Decryption ( Requires Shared Key )
   - Integrity – Assuring that the message cannot be modified in transit without the other party being made aware.
-    - Solution: Hashing Algorithms (MD5/SHA1/SHA2)
+    - Solution: Hashing Algorithms (MD5/SHA1/SHA2) ( Requires Shared Key )
   - Authentication – Assuring the other party is indeed who they claim to be.
     - Solution: PKI
   - Anti-Replay – Assuring the message cannot be maliciously re-transmitted.